icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 IceRPC introduces a brand new Slice, with a new syntax, a new encoding, a new compilation model and a new file extension.

-The Ice compilation model for Slice files is very much like C++: each Slice file needs to `#include` the Slice files with the definitions it depends on.
+The Ice compilation model for its Slice files is very much like C++: each Slice file needs to `#include` the Slice files with the definitions it depends on.
 You can use a forward declaration to introduce a type without fully defining it.
 And Slice files use the `.ice` file extension.

-On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no `#include` preprocessing directive or forward declarations.
+On the other hand, the compilation model for IceRPC's Slice files is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no `#include` preprocessing directive or forward declarations.
 These new Slice files use the `.slice` extension.